10-6-pursuit/lab-github/questions.md

 What does "ES6" stand for?

 ```
-The acronym "ES6" denotes ECMAScript 6.
+Answer 2: The acronym "ES6" denotes ECMAScript 6.
 This major update to JavaScript brings with it a number of new features as well as improvements to the language's functionality and grammar.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?